-Principle Canon Europe Communication on Progress HUMAN RIGHTS Business should support and respect the protection of Assessment, Policy and Goals internationally proclaimed human rights.

-Canon's corporate philosophy of Kyosei, which means 'living and working together for the common good', is integral to our business and underpins our EMEA Sustainability vision which is to 'grow the positive power of imaging technology and services'.

-The Canon Group CSR Basic Statement, launched in 2017, specifies that Canon respects and complies with international initiatives such as the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.

-The Canon Group Code of Conduct, established in 2001, includes human rights criteria such as prevention of harassment and discrimination.

-New Canon employees attend induction training to introduce key Canon policies to them including the Canon Group Basic CSR statement and Canon Group code of conduct.
+HUMAN RIGHTS Principle Canon Europe Communication on progress Business should support and respect the protection of internationally proclaimed human rights.
+Assessment, Policy and Goals Canon's corporate philosophy of Kyosei , which means 'living and working together for the common good', is integral to our business and underpins our EMEA Sustainability vision which is to 'grow the positive power of imaging technology and services'.
+The Canon Group CSR Basic Statement , launched in 2017, specifies that Canon respects and complies with international initiatives such as the Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights, the International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises.
+The Canon Group Code of Conduct , established in 2001, includes human rights criteria such as prevention of harassment and discrimination.
+Implementation and measurements New Canon employees attend induction training to introduce key Canon policies to them including the Canon Group Basic CSR statement and Canon Group code of conduct.
+Canon Europe has grievance mechanisms, including a Whistle Blower Policy, in place for employees to raise their concerns on any issue, including human rights risks or violations.
+The Whistle Blower Policy sets out the process for individuals working for Canon Europe, which includes permanent and temporary workers as well as contractors, to raise their concerns.
+We ensure